IBM/bee-travels-istio/README.md

    $ kubectl apply -f istio/destinationrules.yaml
    ```

 2. Confirm that the destination rules have been created.
-Note the *subset* field for each service.
+Notice the *subset* field for each service.
    ```
    $ kubectl get dr -o yaml
    ```